 Module leadership: 'Innovation and Entrepreneurship in Organisations' (DMS) and 'Innovation, Entrepreneurship and the International Perspective' (MSc) at the Business School.

-Zheng, P. (2018), Invited Speaker on 'China's Innovation Policy and Its Implications for EU-China Relationship', Workshop on EU-China Economic Relations, by European Policy Centre (EPC), Brussels, 7th June 2018.
+Zheng, P. (2018), Invited Speaker, 'China's Innovation Policy and Its Implications for EU-China Relationship', EU-China Economic Relations Workshop, European Policy Centre (EPC), Brussels, 7th June 2018.

-Zheng, P. (2017), Invited Speaker on ‘How Sci-fi and Fantasy Can Be Transformed into Innovation’, by Defence Science and Technology Lab (DSTL), for Science Fiction Symposium on 18 December 2017.
+Zheng, P. (2017), Invited Speaker, ‘How Sci-fi and Fantasy Can Be Transformed into Innovation’, Defence Science and Technology Lab (DSTL), for Science Fiction Symposium, 18th December 2017.

 Zheng, P. (2017), Keynote Speaker on 'The Changing Role of Women in China'.
-Annual Regional Meeting of British Federation of Female Graduates on 25th March 2017, at Ashford International Hotel, Kent.
+Annual Regional Meeting of British Federation of Female Graduates, 25th March 2017, at Ashford International Hotel, Kent.

 Zheng, P. (2015), Invited Keynote Speaker, ‘The Agency Role of Entrepreneurs in Future City Design?’, FCCR/CSF (Future City & Community Resilience/Creative Science Foundation) Innovation Workshop at University of Leeds, 21st – 22nd January 2015.

 Zheng, P. (2014), Invited Speaker on ‘How Do Emerging Market Enterprises (EMEs) Innovate? – case study evidence from China’, By Dalian Government, Global Innovation Economic Congress (GIEC) Dalian, China, 26th – 29th June 2014.
 (An invited presenter, Forum Chair and Member of Review Board)